 An author’s guide to writing children’s books

 Because it's not how it looks in the movies!

-What to say when your child doesn’t want to eat animals
+How to respond if your child doesn’t want to eat animals

 And not ‘cause they’re a fussy eater!